MagicPotato21/Ai-Twitch-Voice-ChatBot/README.md

 https://platform.openai.com/account/api-keys

-Open Main.py Add API KEY 2 SPOTS WITH THE SAME CODE ADD API TO BOTH SPOTS
+Open Main.py and add the API key in two spots using the same api key.
+Make sure to add the API to both spots.

 async def on_message(msg: ChatMessage):